Prabhudda/go-pipeline-sample/README.md

 Introduction
 ========================
-This repository is a home for snippets of YAML code and a sample hello world server for the Harness CI Community. test
+This repository is a home for snippets of YAML code and a sample hello world server for the Harness CI Community. test harness

 ## Getting Started - ci - admin - test